 This is the second year of the alignment between the RSUA and RIBA awards.
 Our partnership with RIBA means that RSUA Awards will double up as the RIBA Northern Ireland Awards.
 Winning an RSUA Award is now the first step to being considered for a UK-wide RIBA Award.

 Projects entered for this year’s competition, regardless of project type or value, will be considered for a headline RSUA Design Award 2020.
+Given the outbreak of COVID-19, the judging for the RSUA Design Awards 2020 has been paused.

 Projects that win an RSUA Design Award 2020 will be in the running to win the Liam McCormick Prize – Northern Ireland’s building of the year and will be considered for a RIBA National Award.
 Judges may also give a range of discretionary awards.